VictoriaMetrics-Community/homeassistant-addon-victoriametrics/victoria-metrics/DOCS.md

-# Victoria Metrics for Homeassistant
+# Victoria Metrics for Home Assistant

+## Data Storage
+Data is stored in folder /share/victoria-metrics-data of Home Assistant OS to make individual backups easy.

 ## Configuration